 Jakob Kudsk Steensen, whose approach to art is interdisciplinary, works at the intersection between psychology, art, science and technology.
-His practice leads him to collaborate with other creatives, researchers, and different organisations and sets him off on expeditions to find various organic matter which can then be transformed into a digital format.
+His practice leads him to collaborate with other creatives, researchers, and different organisations.
+It sets him off on expeditions to find various organic matter that can be transformed into a digital format.
 At Potential Worlds 1: Planetary Memories he is presenting his project RE-ANIMATED, a virtual reality and video installation that merges exhibition spaces with a digital landscape.
 The work explores how to overcome loss and embrace the emergence of new worlds emerging from things, which disappear and decay.
 RE-ANIMATED is based on the last Kaua’i ʻōʻō bird, which died in 1987, marking the extinction of its species, Jakob Kudsk Steensen told CLOT Magazine during an interview we did with him last year.

 Potential Worlds 1: Planetary Memories is on view until May 31, 2020.